At a Glance

 ✨Tip Number 1

 Familiarise yourself with the key responsibilities of a Prison Officer.
-Understanding the day-to-day tasks, such as supervising prisoners and managing operational matters, will help you demonstrate your commitment and readiness during interviews.
+Understanding the day-to-day tasks, such as supervising prisoners and managing operational matters, will help you demonstrate your commitment to the role during interviews.

 ✨Tip Number 2

-Highlight your transferable skills in communication, teamwork, and resilience.
-Think of specific examples from your past experiences that showcase these skills, as they are crucial for the role and will set you apart from other candidates.
+Highlight your transferrable skills in communication, teamwork, and resilience.
+Think of specific examples from your past experiences that showcase these skills, as they are crucial for success in this role.

 ✨Tip Number 3

 Prepare for the online assessment by practising situational judgement tests.
-These assessments often reflect real-life scenarios you might face as a Prison Officer, so being well-prepared can significantly boost your chances of passing.
+These assessments often reflect real-life scenarios you might face as a Prison Officer, so being well-prepared can give you an edge.

 ✨Tip Number 4